dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 motor (and the LED).
 Done!
 The entire process takes around 0.3 seconds, so it's important for the Pi to stop the motor very quickly after the voltage transition.

+In terms of voltage compatibility, we need to drive the motor and LED, and we need to sense the output of the Phototransistor.
+The last one is easy --- we can use the Pi's internal 3.3V pull-up resistors, just like with the reed switches.
+The motor appears to be driven at around 3.2V, which is close enough to the Pi's 3.3V I/O level.
+^[Though as we'll discuss in the next post, it may not be advisable to connect the motor directly to an I/O pin.]

+That just leaves the LED.
+To connect to the Pi, we'll have to create our own LED driver circuit with an appropriate current-limiting resistor.
+This is standard practice when driving LEDs from the Raspberry Pi, and we'll figure out the details next time.

 ## Cutting the cord

 Mission accomplished!
+We
-(More or less --- let's just ignore that mystery sensor).
-We understand how to lock and unlock the door, and we know how to detect when the cat is pushing on the door.
-We understand the wiring well enough to create a circuit diagram showing the purpose of those 12 wires:
+understand how to lock and unlock the door, and we know how to detect when the cat is pushing on the door, and when it's in a wide-open position.
+We understand the wiring well enough to create a circuit diagram showing the purpose of all 12 wires:

 <object data="/static/img/diagram-original.svg" width="80%" alt="Diagram" class="mx-auto" style="pointer-events: none;"></object>

+We're ready to
-What's up with the "DuPont Connectors" shown in the diagram?
-Well, we're ready to dispense with the CatMate's built-in control board, and connect these signals to the Raspberry Pi instead.
+dispense with the CatMate's built-in control board, and connect these signals to the Raspberry Pi instead.
 But that will mean physically cutting wires, which will definitely break the catdoor!
 Remember that we'd like to be able to restore the door to its current working state, if the project doesn't work out.

-What we'll do is splice pluggable connectors
-^[I happened to have 4-pin and 6-pin DuPont connectors on hand, which is why the diagram shows an empty spot in each connector.] into the middle of the wires, so that we can plug into either the control board, or the Pi.
+What we'll do is splice pluggable connectors into the middle of the wires, so that we can plug into either the control board, or the Pi.

 ![](/static/img/dupont_detail.jpg){.inline width=250}
 ![](/static/img/dupont_kit.jpg){.inline width=400}